 242 E 50th St Tel 212 888 8660 www.sofiawinebar.com

 Make your way to Rockefeller Plaza along 50th street and take a moment to look inside the stunning St. Patrick’s Cathedral on 5th Ave between 50th and 51st.
-Across 5th Ave from the Cathedral you will find Rockefeller Plaza and Morrell has a great location kitty corner to 30 Rock.
+Across 5th Ave from the Cathedral you will find Rockefeller Plaza.
+Morrell has a great location on the plaza kitty corner to 30 Rock.
 Sit on the patio to absorb the energy of Rockefeller Plaza or take a place at the bar for a great wine conversation with Will or the other very knowledgable staff.
 The food is fantastic, the wines are very carefully curated to bring exceptional bottles at decent prices and there is no pretension.
 A great find!

 1 Rockefeller Plaza 49th St Tel 212 262 7700 www.morrellwinebar.com